Volvo TR670 Series

-The Volvo TR670 Series was a taxicab manufactured by Volvo between 1930 and 1937.
+The Volvo TR670 Series is a taxicab manufactured by Volvo between 1930 and 1937.
 The model name stands for TRafikvagn ("taxicab"), 6 cylinders, 7 seats; the third digit indicates the version.

 TR670-674

 With the introduction of the six-cylinder PV650 Series in 1929, Volvo had a car large and robust enough to be competitive on the lucrative taxicab market.
 The TR670 Series was introduced in February 1930.
 Volvo increased the wheelbase by 150 mm (to 3,100 mm), which turned the car into a seven seater with two foldable spare seats in the passenger compartment.
 The car was built in two versions: the TR S (Stad, “town”) had a glass partition between the driver and the passenger seats.
 This car also had a higher roof line, so that the gentlemen wouldn’t have to take off their top hats during the ride.
 The TR L (Landsort, “countryside”) lacked the partition and used the same roof line as the ordinary PV651.
 The model names were soon altered to TR671 and TR672, in line with the PV650/PV651/PV652 nomenclature.
 As with the PV650 Series, there were also commercial chassis versions of the car.

 The cars where succeeded in the spring of 1931 by the TR673 and TR674.
 These new cars had longer and wider bodies, to increase the passenger space.

 In January 1932 the taxicabs were updated with the larger capacity 3,366 cc EB engine and a new 3-speed gearbox with synchronized 2nd and 3rd gear.